 Key decision: Yes

 Executive lead member:

-Councillor Scott Seamons
+Councillor Scott Seamons, Board Member for Housing

-Councillor Ed Turner
+Councillor Ed Turner, Board Member for Finance, Asset Management and Public Health

 Policy Framework: Corporate Plan Priority – Meeting Housing Needs

-Recommendation(s):

-The City Executive Board is requested to:
+Recommendation(s): That the City Executive Board:

-a) Give project approval for the ‘Real Lettings’ initiative as set out in this report to enable the Council to enter into agreements with Resonance and St Mungo’s Broadway.
+Grants project approval for the ‘Real Lettings’ initiative as set out in this report to enable the Council to enter into agreements with Resonance and St Mungo’s Broadway.

-b) Give delegated authority to the Head of Housing and Property and the Head of Financial Services to enter into contractual agreements once these have been finalised and agreed by the Head of Law and Governance.
+Delegates authority to the Head of Housing and Property and the Head of Financial Services to enter into contractual agreements once these have been finalised and agreed by the Head of Law and Governance.

-c) Give delegated authority to the Head of Financial Services to publish a Voluntary Ex-ante Transparency (VEAT) Notice publishing the Council’s intention to enter into such a contract
+Delegates authority to the Head of Financial Services to publish a Voluntary Ex-ante Transparency (VEAT) Notice publishing the Council’s intention to enter into such a contract

-d) Recommend Council include this type of investment in its Treasury Management Strategy as part of non-specified investments and amend the MRP policy in line with the principles outlined in this report.
+Recommend that Council include this type of investment in its Treasury Management Strategy as part of non-specified investments and amend the MRP policy in line with the principles outlined in this report.

-e) Recommend Council approve the £2.197 million balance on the Homelessness Property Acquisitions capital scheme be transferred to this investment.
+Recommend that Council approve the £2.197 million balance on the Homelessness Property Acquisitions capital scheme be transferred to this investment.

-f)) Recommend Council approve a supplementary estimate of £2.803m; financed from internal borrowing, as a revision to the Council’s Capital Programme.
+Recommend that Council approve a supplementary estimate of £2.803m; financed from internal borrowing, as a revision to the Council’s Capital Programme.

 Appendices